imagej/imagej.github.io/_pages/plugins/snt/manual.md

 ### Legacy 3D Viewer

 The Legacy 3D Viewer is a functional tracing canvas and allows images to be traced interactively in 3D.
-However, it is no longer actively maintained and _may_ not function reliably on certain hardware.
+However, it relies on libraries that are not actively maintained and _may_ not function reliably during complex tasks.
+That being said, SNTv5 has implemented several improvements that have restored/improved Legacy 3D Viewer functionality relatively to earlier versions.
 For usage instructions, see [Tracing using the Legacy 3D Viewer](/plugins/snt/step-by-step-instructions#tracing-in-the-legacy-3d-viewer).

 <span id="bookmarks"></span>
 <span id="bookmark-manager"></span>

 ## Bookmarks Tab

-This tab hosts the Bookmark Manager, a utility that stores image locations to be (re)visited during tracing (e.g., a location of an ambiguos branching point, or an ambiguous cross-over between two neurites).
+This tab hosts the Bookmark Manager, a utility that stores image locations to be (re)visited during tracing (e.g., a location of an ambiguous branching point or an ambiguous cross-over between two neurites).
 The basic usage is as follows:

 <img align="right" width="300" src="/media/plugins/snt/snt-bookmarks-tab.png" title="Bookmarks tab" />

-- Right click on the image and choose {% include bc path='Bookmark Cursor Position' %} from the image contextual menu (shortcut: {% include key key='Shift|B' %}).
-A new bookmark will be added logging the cursor X, Y, Z, C, T coordinates
+- Right-click on the image and choose {% include bc path='Bookmark Cursor Position' %} from the image contextual menu (shortcut: {% include key key='Shift|B' %}).
+A new bookmark will be added logging the cursor X, Y, Z, C, and T coordinates

-- To visit a bookmarked location double-click on its entry.
-The image will be centered at that position under the speficied zoom in {% include bc path='Preferred Zoom Level (%)' %}
+- To visit a bookmarked location, double-click on its entry.
+The image will be centered at that position under the specified zoom in {% include bc path='Preferred Zoom Level (%)' %}

-- Use {% include bc path='Import...' %} to load bookmars from a CSV file.
-Use {% include bc path='Export...' %} to store current list.

 - To rename an existing bookmark, select it and start typing its new label.
 Alternatively, use
-{% include bc path='Rename Selected Bookmark..' %} command in the list righ-click menu
+{% include bc path='Rename Selected Bookmark..' %} command in the list right-click menu

-- Bookmarks can also be transferred to ImageJ's ROI Manager using {% include bc path='Send Selected Bookmarks to ROI Manager...' %} in the list righ-click menu
+- Use {% include bc path='Import...' %} to load bookmars from either: 1) a CSV file, 2) Existing ROIs in ImageJ's ROI Manager, or 3) Existing ROIs in the overlay of the image being traced.
+Note that when loading an area ROI, the bookmark is registered at the ROI's centroid

+- Use {% include bc path='Export...' %} to save the current list to either: 1) a CSV file, 2) ImageJ's ROI Manager or 3) the overlay of the active image.
+Note that when images are saved as TIFF, ROIs are saved in the file's header, and automatically loaded by ImageJ when the image is open.

+## Status Bar
+The status bar at the bottom of the Main Dialog displays brief messages about ongoing operations.
+By default, the status bar reports the image title and the CT position being traced.

 # Image Contextual Menu